-Contributing to the success of the NHA is the coordinating committee composed of the officials from the RoA Ministry of Health, the RoA Ministry of Finance, representatives of the National Statistical Service, etc. To all appearances, the coordinating committee must play essential role in the institutionalization of NHA.
+Another factor, contributing to the success of the NHA is the coordinating committee composed of the officials from the RoA Ministry of Health, the RoA Ministry of Finance, representatives of the National Statistical Service, etc. In essence, the coordinating committee shall have an essential role in institutionalization of the NHA.
+To all appearances, the coordinating committee must play essential role in the institutionalization of NHA.
 The role of coordinating committee is to ensure the availability of data to the task team, as the preparation of NHA presupposes a comprehensive collection of data from different ministries and departments, donor organizations, providers, etc.